 Tip: If you're using your cellphone to check, make sure it's connected to the same Wi-Fi network as your Protect and cellular data is turned off.
 To help make sure cellular data is off, turn on Airplane mode and then turn on Wi-Fi.

-4. Move closer to your router
+4. Move closer to the router

 You may have to move your Nest Protects and mobile device closer to your router as you try to add your Nest Protects to the Nest app.

-5. Restart your router
+5. Restart the router

 Restart your router to reset your internet connection.
 You should also restart any Wi-Fi range extenders or repeaters.